 I used TNT [13] to conduct parsimony searches on each of these matrices under equal and implied weights, using the parsimony ratchet and sectorial search heuristics (search options: xmult:hits 20 level 4 chklevel 5 rat10 drift10).
 I took a strict consensus of all optimal trees obtained under equal weights, and under implied weights [14] at the concavity constants used in each respective study (CL: k = 1, 2, 3, 5 and 10; OR: k = 2, 3, 5, 10, 20 and 200).
 For each dataset I generated a further strict consensus of all trees that were optimal under any of the concavity constants, excluding the unreasonable value of k = 1, which inadequately penalises extra steps beyond the first, and thus exhibits undesirable properties of clique analysis [15] (see Supplementary Text).

 I also generated majority-rule consensus trees in MrBayes 3.2.2 [16] using an Mk model, with rates distributed according to a gamma parameter.
 I combined results from four independent runs, each of which employed four Metropolis-coupled Markov chains.
 After a burn-in period of 4 000 000 generations, the cold chain in each run was sampled every 10 000 generations for 6 000 000 generations.
 The sampled topologies faithfully reflected the posterior distribution for each dataset (0.999 < PSRF < 1.001; ESS > 400).
-Scripts are provided in the Supplementary Information.